Enabling GZIP compression on WordPress sites is one sure way of improving your website’s loading speed.

 Method #2 Use a Plugin

-In WordPress, there’s a plugin for virtually every task.
-Here are a couple of plugins that can help get the job done.
+In WordPress, besides GZIP compression, there’s a plugin for virtually every task.
+Here are a couple of plugins that finish the job.

 WP Super Cache, though primarily a caching plugin, also does a good job at compressing web files.